 If you are considering a body lift, then you’ve likely lost a significant amount of weight.
 Whether it was through diet and exercise or bariatric surgery, from all of us at Cosmetic Surgery Associates, we would like to say congratulations!
-However, we also understand that it may be difficult to enjoy this accomplishment if you have a significant amount of excess skin left on your body that won’t tighten to your new slimmed contour.
-You may still be struggling with a lot of the same problems that you had prior to losing the weight: difficulty finding clothing that fits, feeling embarrassed in social situations, and dealing with skin infections.
-A body lift is frequently the next step for patients who have lost a significant amount of weight in order to help them finally feel comfortable and confident.
+However, we also understand that it may be difficult to enjoy this accomplishment if you have a significant amount of excess skin left on your body that won’t tighten to your new slimmer contour.
+You may still be struggling with a lot of the same problems that you had before losing the weight: difficulty finding clothing that fits, feeling embarrassed in social situations, and dealing with skin infections.
+A body lift is frequently the next step for patients who have lost a significant amount of weight to help them finally feel comfortable and confident.

 Body lifts are operations designed to remove excess skin and improve the body’s contour following significant weight loss.
 The standard body lift is performed to remove, lift, and tighten skin on the abdomen, lower back, buttocks, and thighs.
 However, additional procedures may be performed on the arms, chest, and upper back to meet all of the patient’s needs.

 Body lift procedures are not designed to remove excess fat from the body.
 If the patient has excess bulges of fat that are not responding to diet and exercise, then they may be a good candidate for liposuction in addition to a body lift.